 To show the effectiveness of the proposed method, we compare our results with two types of arbitrary style transfer approaches.
 The first type is iterative optimization-based \citep{Gatys_16a} and the second type is fast arbitrary style transfer method \citep{Li_17d, Shen_18a, HuangBelong17a}.
-We present these stylization results in figure:~\ref{f:comaprison}.
+We present these stylization results in fig.~\ref{f:comaprison}.

-Although optimization based approach \citep{Gatys_16a} perform arbitrary style transfer, it requires slow optimization for this.
-Moreover, it suffers from getting stuck at local minima.
-This results in visually unsatisfied style transfer results as shown in the third and fourth rows.
-AdaIN \citep{HuangBelong17a} addresses the issue of local minima along with efficiency, but fails to capture the style patterns.
-For instance, in the third row, the styled image contains colors from the content such as red color on the lips.
-Contrary to this, WCT \citep{Li_17d} and Avatar-Net \citep{Shen_18a} perform very well in capturing the style patterns, by matching second order statistics and the latter one by normalized patch swapping.
+Although optimization-based approach \citep{Gatys_16a} performs arbitrary style transfer, it requires slow optimization for this.
+Moreover, it suffers from getting stuck at a bad local minimum.
+This results in visually unsatisfied style transfer results, as shown in the third and fourth rows.
+AdaIN \citep{HuangBelong17a} addresses the issue of local minima along with efficiency but fails to capture the style patterns.
+For instance, in the third row, the styled image contains colors from the content, such as red color on the lips.
+Contrary to this, WCT \citep{Li_17d} and Avatar-Net \citep{Shen_18a} perform very well in capturing the style patterns by matching second-order statistics and the latter one by normalized patch swapping.
 However, both methods fail to maintain the content structure in the stylized results.
 For instance, in the first row, WCT \citep{Li_17d} completely destroys the content structure: mountains and clouds are indistinguishable.
 Similarly, in the second and fifth row, content image details are too distorted.
-Although Avatar-Net \citep{Shen_18a} performs better than WCT \citep{Li_17d} as in the first and fifth rows, it fails too in maintaining content information as shown in the second and sixth rows.
+Although Avatar-Net \citep{Shen_18a} performs better than WCT \citep{Li_17d} as in the first and fifth rows, it fails too in maintaining content information, as shown in the second and sixth rows.
 In the second row, the styled image does not even have any content information.

-On the other hand, the proposed method not only captures style patterns similar to WCT \citep{Li_17d} and Avatar-Net \citep{Shen_18a}, but also maintains the content structure perfectly as shown in the first, second and fifth row where other two failed.
+On the other hand, the proposed method not only captures style patterns similar to WCT \citep{Li_17d} and Avatar-Net \citep{Shen_18a} but also maintains the content structure perfectly as shown in the first, second, and fifth row where the other two failed.